 The definition horizontal in the context of this article:

 - One horizontal line between both elbows and the scapulae

 - Forearms vertical and a 90° angle of elbow flexion

-If you’re extremely skeptical, which I fully understand, how about you start by answering this: does the following represent a scenario where there is a higher chance of the rope breaking, or coming loose at the anchor, then if it was horizontal, yes or no?
+If you’re extremely skeptical, which I fully understand, how about you start by answering this: does the following represent a scenario where there is a higher chance of the rope breaking, or coming loose at the anchor, then if the blue bridge was horizontal, yes or no?
 If no, then it might not be worth reading further.

 If you just want the quick answer of what this article says, and don’t want to make up your own mind through information provided, then click here.
-I highly recommend you do spend the time, and read all details to make up your own mind by info provided though.
+I highly recommend you do spend the time, and read all details to make up your own mind.

 Just quickly, I’m all for:

 - Full ROM (range of motion) ☑

 In this article I will explain my reasoning for being against the flat back bar to chest, with clear and basic illustrations, I will even provide a response for some of the answers one would get when asking “why bar to the chest on the bench press?”.

 My reason for being against the heavy chest press going past horizontal is because it increases the chance of injury, drastically; does not provide the benefit most think, and there are better ways to achieve the objective of what most think is ‘full ROM’.